plone/documentation/docs/classic-ui/static-resources.md

 :   The path to the compiled CSS file.

 `depends`
-:   A list of bundles that this bundle depends on.
+:   A comma separated list of bundles that this bundle depends on.
+    For a single dependency, just put it's name in there.
+    When a bundle depends on another one, the script or link tag is rendered after the bundle it depends on.
+    The bundle you want to depend on must exist, otherwise the resource is not rendered.

 `load_async`
 :   Whether the bundle should be loaded asynchronously or not.
     *Only JavaScript*

 `load_defer`
-:   Whether the bundle should be loaded deferred or not.
+:   Whether the bundle should be loaded deferred or not (not effect if `load_async` is used).
     *Only JavaScript*